Quo Vadis: Hybrid Machine Learning Meta-Model based on Contextual and Behavioral Malware Representations: Dataset

 The PE files in the dataset are tagged by a professional threat intelligence team, utilizing manual and automated reverse engineering tools operated by the malware analysts.
 The dataset spans seven malware families and benignware, with detailed distribution parameters described in Table \ref{table:dataset}.
 All labels except ``\textit{Clean}'' represent malicious files.
 Therefore, we collected relatively more ``Clean'' samples to balance malicious and benign labels in the dataset.

-Since most malware is compiled as x86 binaries, we focus on 32-bit (x86) images and deliberately skip the collection of 64-bit (x64) images to maintain homogeneity and label balance of the dataset.
-Furthermore, malware authors prefer x86 binaries because of Microsoft backward compatibility, which allows to execution of 32-bit binaries on a 64-bit system, but not vice versa.
+We focus on 32-bit (x86) images and deliberately skip the collection of 64-bit (x64) images to maintain homogeneity and label balance of the dataset.
 The dataset is formed out of executables (\texttt{.exe}), and we intentionally omit library PE files (\texttt{.dll}).